Which Category is Best For You..

 •Mobilization of joint is allowed

-• Shoes is not allowed in Thai massage
+• Shoes are not allowed in Thai massage

 • Stretching is allowed